denesbeck/code-sync/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature or enhancement for CodeSync
+about: Suggest a new feature or enhancement for Nexio
-title: '[FEATURE] '
+title: "[FEATURE] "
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

 ## Feature Summary